thathoff/kirby-git-content/readme.md

 ## Usage

-Just keep using the Panel as you are used to and watch the commits appear in you git repository!
+Just keep using the Panel as you are used to and watch the commits appear in your git repository!

 If you are on localhost you need to push your changes manually.